-Donna Rae Scheffert, President, Leadership Tools uses ground-rules-for-groups like these below when she facilitates groups.
+Donna Rae Scheffert, President, Leadership Tools uses ground-rules for groups like these below when she facilitates groups.
 She has over 25 years of experience helping propel groups forward more easily while having more fun.

 – a set of rules that are usually developed at the first meeting and used by the leader, moderator or facilitator to manage individual and group interaction.

-Ground-rules-for-groups are a short list of rules of how the group will work together.
+Most often they are a short list of rules of how the group will work together.
 Creating and enforcing ground rules can create a safe, friendly meeting environment can help leaders achieve the purpose of their meeting.
 Making them explicit helps clarify individual rights and responsibilities in the group setting.

 Effective ground-rules-for-groups help:

 o Manage problems before and as they occur

 · No one person monopolizes the time or ideas